Common Causes and Remedies for Stomach Cramps After Eating

 If gas or wind bothers you, you can try eating less of these foods.
 Look into other foods that make you feel gassy or bloated so you can be aware of what to eat in moderation or avoid.
 For instance, avoid things that encourage you to chew with your mouth open such as gum or sweets.
 Swallowing air can also lead to wind.

 Sugar alcohols are artificial sweeteners used in many sugar-free gums and candies.
 They don't contain sugar or alcohol but are a form of carbohydrate that isn't easily digested.
 When sugar alcohols reach the intestinal tract and come in contact with the bacteria that ferment them, gas is released that leads to bloating, cramps, and discomfort.

 Some people discovered that sugar alcohols cause them digestive distress—The FDA warns that consuming an excessive quantity of sorbitol can cause a laxative effect.

 What Are Serious Causes of Abdominal Pain (Related to Eating)?

-Also, people who have deadly diseases like appendicitis, often feel mild pains first in their lower abdomen, as do people with cancer of the colon.
-So if you are unhappy with these pains and cramps because they are just not going away, make an appointment with your doctor, or visit the emergency room.
+Also, people who have appendicitis often feel mild pains first in their lower abdomen, as do people with cancer of the colon.
+If you are unhappy with these pains and cramps because they are not going away, make an appointment with your doctor to get your body examined and issues diagnosed.